 This is such a rich vibrant yellow!
 I absolutely LOVE this natural coloring and it’s so easy to make.

 Boil and strain the mixture then soak your cooled eggs in it overnight to make golden-colored eggs.

 To make some bright pink eggs for the little girls in your life, simply boil up a few red beets in a quart of water with ¼ cup of salt, and ¼ cup of white vinegar.
 Strain the mixture into a mason jar then lower your cooled eggs into the beet concoction.
 Let sit overnight for pretty pink eggs.

 Chlorella is wonderful for making a lovely green colored egg.

-Spiralina makes a really nice blue green eggs.
+Spirulina makes really nice blue-green eggs.
 Use the same method as above

 Other Decorating Methods for Easter Eggs